Andre Royal

-Andre Tierre Royal (born December 1, 1972) is a former professional American football player in the National Football League who played linebacker for five seasons for the Carolina Panthers and the Indianapolis Colts.
-Royal had 140 career tackles, 6 solo sacks, 4 forced fumbles and 2 fumble recoveries.
-Royal was traded to the Indianapolis Colts following several off-the-field incidents prior to the start of the season with The New Orleans Saints.
+Andre Tierre Royal (born December 1, 1972) is an American former professional football player who was a linebacker for five seasons with the Carolina Panthers and Indianapolis Colts of the National Football League (NFL).
+He played college football for the Alabama Crimson Tide.
+In the NFL, Royal had 140 career tackle s, 6 solo sacks, 4 forced fumbles and 2 fumble recoveries.
+Royal was traded to the Indianapolis Colts following several off-the-field incidents prior to the start of the season with the New Orleans Saints.

 College career

-Royal played at Alabama under head coach Gene Stallings.
-He was part of the 1992-1993 National Championship team.
+Royal played at the University of Alabama under head coach Gene Stallings.
+He was part of the 1992-1993 national championship team.
 He later took part in the 1995 Senior Bowl.